 But really, how are you going to get out of the whole thing?

 I think if I bring home a girl who's close to their specifications, I'm going to be like, "Mom, Dad, this is the best you're ever going to get."

 I don't know, but I feel like if it's anyone who isn't at least the same ethnicity, they might.
 My mom for sure would get really emotional.

 They're mortified.
 Five years ago, it was a joke, like, "Aw, you're getting an arranged marriage that's so funny."
 Now they're like, "Holy fuck, this summer you might meet your wife."
 So it's become really real, really fast.

 How do you manage to date?

 I keep it very under the radar.
 But my last girlfriend actually ended things because she was facing a similar situation, where her parents already had an idea of who her husband should be.
 She didn't want to put her parents through the stress of her dating.
-In some ways I understand that, I understand that my parents put a lot of their hopes in me and there's another person across the ocean, who's raised in a culture where they want this to happen.
+In some ways, I understand that my parents put a lot of their hopes in me, and there's another person across the ocean, who are raised in a culture where they want this to happen.

 Is it a little fucked up that you feel guilty about that?

 Yeah it is.
 It's a lose-lose situation.
 Somebody's going to get hurt either way.